ChapmanCPSC230Spring16/Information/SCHEDULE.md

 Note: Sections in parentheses wlil not be discussed in class, but may be of interest to you.

+## Your Time Allocation

+A three credit course typically requires approximately 145 hours of your time to earn a passing grade.
+The follow are estimates, but I expect that you will be able to succeed with a passing grade (C or better) by budgeting your time as follows:

 | Task | Estimation | Hours |
 |------|------------|------:|